Medical Assisting

 Semester Hours 1

-This course includes a general review of administrative and clinical functions performed in a medical office, focusing on EKG in particular.
-It will assist the student or graduate in preparing for the national credentialing examination, the Certified EKG Technician (CET).
+This course provides a comprehensive review of administrative and clinical functions performed in a medical office, with a particular focus on EKG procedures.
+It will assist students and graduates in preparing for the national credentialing examination, the Certified EKG Technician (CET).

 MAT 228H: Medical Assistant CEHRS Review Course